helloitsjoe/python-blackjack/README.md

 kubectl apply -f .
 ```

-An ingress controller should be enabled.
-For Minikube, run `minikube addons enable ingress`
+- Enable an ingress controller, e.g. `minikube addons enable ingress`
+- Run `minikube ip` and open a browser to the IP address shown (without a port)

 ### Making changes